jrasm91/blog.jrasm.com/content/posts/my-tiny-projects.md

 If you have ever researched building a blog, you have probably heard of [Hugo][2].
 It is a _very fast_ static site generator.
 It is written in [Go][3], which is already known for being performant.
 The idea of a static site generator is to take in structured data (posts, pages, etc.), render them once (at build time), and output static html, which can be easily hosted (for free).
 Hugo seemed easy enough to install and use, so I decided to give it a try.

 I chose to use the [PaperMod][8] theme, which was as simple as cloning a repo in the `themes` directory and adding some options to `config.yml`.
 Easy enough, right?
 Building this blog has been super simple (so far).
 I'd definitely recommend giving it a try.
 There is a vast collection of themes available for a variety of use cases, including blogs, portfolios, and personal sites.
+Check them out [here][9].

 [1]: https://tinyprojects.dev/
 [2]: https://gohugo.io